Colleges by Location

 Financial Aid

-Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
-If you are interested in finding out more about need-based and non-need-based aid at Sauk Valley Community College, here are some recent data you should consider.
+Getting some financial support in forms of grants, loans, scholarships or work-study programs can be vital for finishing your studies.
+If you want to find out more about need-based and non-need-based aid at Sauk Valley Community College, here are some recent data you should take into consideration.

 Need-based

-259 students obtained some form of need-based financial aid.
+262 students received some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Sauk Valley Community College isn't available to international students.
-The total number of students (including freshmen) who were determined to have financial need was found to be 282.
-The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $1,974,668, and state $280,085.
+The total number of students (including freshmen) who were determined to have financial need amounted to 286.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $2,194,752, and state $452,169.

 Non-Need Based